enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/concepts/themes.md

 `App_Plguins/*/NewsletterStudio/Themes/*`

 Inside "MyTheme"-folder we need to create the file "theme.json" to declare our theme.
-Custom themes only override settings from the default theme so the minimun content of this file would be:
+Custom themes only override settings from the default theme so the minimum content of this file would be:

 ```json
 {